Page Load Speed: 15 Ways to Boost SEO

 Even though videos are an excellent way to engage visitors and increase dwell time, video embed codes that use iFrames can slow down your site. iFrames essentially cause a page to load within a page, therefore increasing load time.

-Embed code on YouTube utilizes iFrame, which can slow down page load time.
+Embed code on YouTube uses iFrame, which can slow down page load time:

 5. Be strategic about social share buttons